18 Common Signs Of Social Anxiety Disorder

 Ruminating

-In addition to thinking about the social situation negatively beforehand, you may also ruminate on the social situation after it is over.
-You may find yourself going over the social situation over and over again in your mind, thinking of all the things you could have done differently and trying to figure out if you did anything to embarrass yourself.
+In addition to thinking about the social situation negatively beforehand, you may also ruminate on it after it ends.
+You may find yourself going over the social situation repeatedly in your mind, thinking of all the things you could have done differently and trying to figure out if you did anything to embarrass yourself.

 Another common sign of social anxiety is expecting the worst.
-When you have social anxiety, you may assume that the worst is going to happen.
-You assume you will be rejected, or you assume that you will do or say something to embarrass yourself.
+When you have social anxiety, you may assume that the worst is going to happen or that you’ll be negatively evaluated by others.
+You might assume you will be rejected or that you will do or say something to embarrass yourself.

 There are also a range of physical signs and symptoms of social anxiety that you may notice; these are usually most prevalent when you are in social situations that cause anxiety.
 You may not have all of these signs or symptoms, but some of them may be familiar to you: